 The audience saw abstract images unfold into recognizable places, dissolve again; disappearing only to reappear somewhere else in another form.
 The monumental condensation towers at Drax power station, the river Ouse, the glacial traces of the Humberhead Levels... the local landscape was at the heart of this performance.

-The artwork will combine live performance, recorded footage (made during a period of residency in Selby) and interactive live video captured during the presentation of the work.
-Through this live production, each moment will be a unique confluence of the materials developed in the residency, the movement of the audience and the activity of the performance.
+The artwork combined live performance, recorded footage (made during a period of residency in Selby) and interactive live video captured during the presentation of the work.

 Made possible by sponsorship from Drax Group Plc and money raised by National Lottery players, Arts Council England have awarded significant funding from their National Lottery Project Grants programme, to Selby District Council to deliver a programme of arts and heritage events to celebrate the 950th anniversary of the founding of Selby Abbey.